joshuamoesa/tibco-businessworkscontaineredition/AppDynamicsDemo/README.md

 # AppDynamicsDemo

 This README.md contains additional notes that complement the AppDynamics article 'Howto instrument and correlate TIBCO FTL exit calls in TIBCO'[1].
-Main difference with [1] is that I'm using a predefined FTL message format instead of the
+Main difference with [1] is that I'm using a predefined FTL message format instead.

 The BWCE code: